davidjr82/stimulus-toggler/docs/examples/multiple-basic.md

 # Multiple basic example

-A group of elements can be toggled to different states from one trigger separating params with commas.
+A group of elements can be toggled to different states from one trigger separating states variables with commas.

 **Input**